ankitaich09/resume/README.md

 *Work in Progress*
 ## Description
-I am using this repository to host my resume on an online format.
-For a resume with contact details, please request using the "Request CV" button below
+Using this repo to host my online resume.

+Forked from Jekyll Themes.

+@ Lauren Melcher.

 ### Attribution
 This Jekyll CV Theme was made by Webjead.com based on the original work by Xiaoying.
 Checkoout Webjeda.com for some awesome Jekyll tutorials